 Hippocrates (460-377 BCE) discussed the nature of dislocation of the vertebrate and its relationship to paralysis of the limbs, but did not clearly appreciate the role of the spinal cord.
-He had
+He had observed the results of traumatic spinal cord injury, but did not believe that anything could be done to correct spinal deformity in a living person.
+Oribasius of Pergamum (325-403 cE) illustrated a stretching-type traction frame for treating fractured spinal columns.

 Aretaeus of Cappadocia (150 BCE) observed that in injuries involving the spinal cord, the resulting paralysis originated in some cases at the site of injury.
 Celsius (30 BCE) noted that death followed quickly when the spinal injury involved the cervical area.
-Galen (130-201 CE) proved experimentally that interruption of the spinal cord caused paralysis and loss of sensation below the level of injury.
+Galen (130-201 ce) proved experimentally that interruption of the spinal cord caused paralysis and loss of sensation below the level of injury.